scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

                       help='Time that the protocol will be running expressed in seconds') form.addParallelSection(threads=2, mpi=1) # Parallel section defining the number of threads and mpi to use

+The GUI would be as the following figure shows:

 .. figure:: /docs/images/general/streaming_protocol.png
    :width: 250